threefoldfoundation/info_sdk/src/farming/farm_migration.md

-# Migrate your local farm to a hosted 3Bot farm
+# Migrate your local farm to a hosted 3Bot

-If you are an existing farmer and you wish to run a hosted 3Bot, you need to migrate your farm.
-The reason behind is that we cannot move you local identity to a hosted 3Bot, you alone are the owner of your keys and you alone can do this.

-Prerequisites:

-- An existing Farm
-- Your seed words
-- A hosted 3Bot dashboard
-- A local 3Bot dashboard

-Following options are available to migrate your farm.
+The following options are available to migrate your farm to another 3Bot:

 - Migrate from your local 3Bot dashboard
-- Migrate from your hosted 3Bot dashboard (not recommended)
+- Export your local identity to the hosted 3Bot (not recommended)

 # Migration from local 3Bot dashboard